Quick start

 Best uses

-- Check the emotional direction of a short review or comment.
+- Check the emotional direction of a 1 to 3 sentence review or comment.

-- Spot strongly negative wording before publishing support or product copy.
+- Spot strongly negative wording before publishing support, product, or app-store copy.

 - Practice understanding sentiment labels for school or data projects.